jamesturk/django-simplekeys/docs/index.rst

 4) In the Django admin, create at least one ``Tier``, and add limits for the ``Zone`` you defined earlier.

+5) If you wish to use the provided key registration views, TODO

 .. warning::

     If you do not create an association between a ``Tier`` and a ``Zone`` then users will not be able to access any views that you define as being within a given ``Zone``.